-We need your support for a variety of specific funding needs on the Pacific McGeorge campus, each of which will help the Law School in its mission to provide a high quality legal education to students.
-These current funding priorities embody the heart and soul of Pacific McGeorge, enhance its reputation, and build for the future.
+We need your support for a variety of specific funding needs on the McGeorge campus, each of which will help the Law School in its mission to provide a high quality legal education to students.
+These current funding priorities embody the heart and soul of McGeorge, enhance its reputation, and build for the future.

-Making a significant gift or directing a current gift toward one of the areas listed below will help Pacific McGeorge remain a leader among educational institutions locally, nationally and internationally.
+Making a significant gift or directing a current gift toward one of the areas listed below will help McGeorge remain a leader among educational institutions locally, nationally and internationally.
 Current priority funding needs are:

 - Annual Fund/McGeorge Fund